MarePlurale is a huge photomosaic, the result of a participatory workshop where newcomers acted as photographers.

 The project was conceived by photographer Elio Germani, who supervised every stage of the project.
 Participants: Ullah Hafiz, Iqbal Zarmal, Alan Amini, Khan Gul, Rabar Sherzad, Khan Muhammad Asif, Afzal Shahid, Abdulaziz Dorani, Egson Gashi, Gulbadin Stanikzai, Giulio Zeriali, Hayat Yasir, Kamran Malikzada, Khan Suliman, Ahmad Shakil, Waqar Hussein, Elvira Shema, Verona Shema, Jarrar Syed, Athar Syed, Omar Naqibullah and Joseph Chand.

-This collective artwork was conceived with a double purpose: recalling the historically open, cosmopolitan spirit of the Mediterranean and drawing attention to the appalling number of people who died in the attempt to cross the Mediterranean to reach European shores: more then 5,000 in 2016 – year when the project was first carried out.
-Deaths reach 3,116 in 201, 2,277 in 2018 and more than 300 feared drowned so far in 2019.
-(Source: UNHCR)
+This collective artwork was conceived with a double purpose: recalling the historically open, cosmopolitan spirit of the Mediterranean and drawing attention to the appalling number of people who died while attempting Mediterranean crossings: more then 5,000 in 2016 – year when the project was first carried out.
+Over 20,000 people lost their lives since 2014 (Source: IOM)